starving-array/To-Do-app/README.md

 # To-Do-app
-This is a basic todo app made made.
+This is a basic todo app.
 You can add, check and delete the list items.

 ![To_Do](to-do-app.png)